 Overview

-A critical vulnerability, identified as CVE-2024-39339, has been discovered in Smartplay headunits, which are widely used in Suzuki and Toyota cars.
+An Information Disclosure vulnerability, identified as CVE-2024-39339, has been discovered in Smartplay headunits, which are widely used in Suzuki and Toyota cars.
 This misconfiguration can lead to information disclosure, leaking sensitive details such as diagnostic log traces, system logs, headunit passwords, and personally identifiable information (PII).
 The exposure of such information may have serious implications for user privacy and system integrity.

 Affected Devices